Evaluating Web Pages: Techniques to Apply & Questions to Ask | Berkeley

 social societies, farm, and sing - just about anything you can imagine." -- Karl Kjer

 A person can do far worse with one's time than spending it enthralled by pictures of butterflies.
-The Thailand/Burma area, for instance, has a known number of butterfly species over 3,000.
+The Thailand/Burma area, for instance, has a known number of butterfly species exceeding 3,000.

 General Physics Resources & Articles for Students and Teachers